hoytech/valence/README.md

 APP -> VALENCE

-Retrieves a value stored in an object id.
+Retrieves a value stored in an object id by having it passed to a callback.

 Parameters: